 What is the most important lesson learned here really depends much more on the personality of the individual cat than on whether they are male or female.

-Spend some time with the kitten you are interested in adopting, to get to know its personality.
+Spend some time with the kitten you are interested in adopting, to get to know its personality as the pros and cons above are a general guideline but can vary when it comes down to an individual cat.
 The tendency to be sociable and affectionate usually shows up very early in life.
 Lollipop, the huge, cuddly calico cat that I had as a child and adolescent was a female, and she was extremely affectionate right from the very start!

 It was that characteristic of her personality that made her the one we chose.
 She was much more affectionate and sociable than her brother, who was the only male of the litter.
 This is just one example of the importance of individual personality in felines!

 And as you probably already noticed, both male and female cat behavior is hugely influenced by spaying and neutering.

 Many of the drawbacks of both genders, like spraying and yowling, seizes to be a consideration if you’re going to spay or neuter your cat.
 So overall, whether you decide on a male or female kitten is less important than finding a kitten with a personality that’s the purrfect fit for you and then making sure that your cat is spayed or neutered at the right time!

 So you know what you’re getting yourself in for you can hear some common cat vocalizations such as yowling, meowing & purring on our cat vocalization page found here.
 Also check out our related blog articles on Why do cats meow, Why does my cat bit me & Why do cats purr.